cloudmesh/cloudmesh-pi-cluster/cloudmesh/cluster/spark/README.md

 cms pi spark start --master=red --workers="red[01-03]"
 ```

-Now you can run yoru spark programs.
-A simple test is avalable when you run
+Now you can run your spark programs.
+A simple test is available when you run

 ```
 cms pi spark start --master=red --workers="red[01-03]"